zzzprojects/learn-orm/tutorials/net-core-3-x/ready-to-run-images.md

  - R2R binaries improve startup performance by reducing the amount of work the just-in-time (JIT) compiler needs to do as your application loads.
  - The binaries contain similar native code compared to what the JIT would produce.
- - However, R2R binaries are larger because they contain both intermediate language (IL) code, which is still needed for some scenarios and the native version of the same code.
+ - However, R2R binaries are larger because they contain both intermediate language (IL) code, which is still needed for some scenarios, and the native version of the same code.
  - R2R is only available when you publish an app that targets specific runtime environments (RID) such as Linux x64 or Windows x64.

 To compile your project as `ReadyToRun`, the application must be published with the `PublishReadyToRun` property set to `true`.